-- Promoting apposite HIV/AIDS Prevention Educations and Policy for different vulnerable groups.
+- Promoting apposite HIV prevention educations and policy for different vulnerable groups.

-- Post-exposure Prophylaxis for Occupational and Non-occupational Exposure to HIV/AIDS.
+- Post-exposure Prophylaxis (PEP) for occupational and non-occupational exposure to HIV.

-- Universal access to antiretroviral therapy for people living with HIV/AIDS who need it.
+- Expanding universal access to antiretroviral therapy for people living with HIV who need it.

-- Provision of essential care and ongoing support for all people living with HIV/AIDS.
+- Advancing of essential care and ongoing support for people living with HIV.

 - What are HIV and AIDS?

-- AIDS also known as acquired immunodeficiency syndrome; referred to AIDS is a disease caused by the HIV virus which violated the human immune system.
+- AIDS, also known as acquired immunodeficiency syndrome; referred to AIDS is a disease caused by the HIV, which violated the human immune system.
 People infected by HIV usually do not immediately lead to AIDS.
-At first, you may not have any symptoms or get sick during this time.
-Without treatment, the HIV virus will virtually continuous attack the immune system, so the infected person gradually lose immunity, and even death.
+At first, one may not have any symptoms or get sick during the phase of immunity gap.
+Without treatment, HIV will continuously attack the immune system, so the infected person gradually lose immunity, and even death.